RTEMS/rtems-docs/rsb/configuration.rst

 The ``%select`` macro selects the map specified.
 If there is no map no error or warning is generated.
-Macro maps provide a simple way for a user to override the settings is a configuration file without having to edit it.
-The changes are recorded in the build report so can be traced.
+Macro maps provide a simple way for a user to override the settings in a configuration file without having to edit it.
+The changes are recorded in the build report so they can be traced.

-Configuration use different maps so macro overrides can target a specific package.
+Configurations use different maps so macro overrides can target a specific package.

 The default map is ``global``::